Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_medium_shop_sync                        0       // Whether mediums should have all weapons that vanilla detectives have in their weapon shop ttt_sapper_shop_sync                        0       // Whether sappers should have all weapons that vanilla detectives have in their weapon shop ttt_marshal_shop_sync                       0       // Whether marshals should have all weapons that vanilla detectives have in their weapon shop
+ttt_medium_shop_sync                        0       // Whether mediums should have all weapons that vanilla detectives have in their weapon shop ttt_sapper_shop_sync                        0       // Whether sappers should have all weapons that vanilla detectives have in their weapon shop ttt_marshal_shop_sync                       0       // Whether marshals should have all weapons that vanilla detectives have in their weapon shop ttt_quartermaster_shop_sync                 0       // Whether quartermasters should have all weapons that vanilla detectives have in their weapon shop

 // ----------------------------------------